Abhishek-Dutt-1/blog/_posts/2016-03-04-dynamic-linear-models.markdown

 PLEASE TRY AGAIN LATER
 ======================

-Dynamic linear models are a sub set of State Space models where distribution is assumed Gaussian, yet they are incredibly useful.
+Dynamic linear models are a sub set of State Space models where distributions are assumed Gaussian, yet they are incredibly useful.

 In this post we will learn the common types of DLM, bit of math behind them and their implimentation in R using dlm and dlmodeler packages.
 DLMs are a natural upgrade from Linear regression and their basic understanding is assumed for this post.